 Before 2013, SOA offered Fellowship tracks in life, retirement, health, and investment while CAS specialized in property and casualty.
-They share the preliminary Associate exams, but CAS has more exams to take overall.
-Exam MFE is no longer accepted under CAS, and they've created Exams ST and LC to replace it.
 From 2013, SOA introduced the General Insurance Track and started competing with CAS in the P&C industry.

-Most P&C insurance firms still ask employees to follow the CAS path, so once you've decided to start working in these firms, students will start taking CAS exams.
-However, the choices can get even more complicated once SOA and CAS may completely split all their exams in the near future.
+However, most P&C insurance firms still ask employees to follow the CAS path, so once you've decided to start working in these firms, students will start taking CAS exams.